 In general, protests in the Netherlands are peaceful.
 Even demonstrations intended to be peaceful, however, can turn confrontational and escalate into violence with little warning.
 You should avoid areas of demonstrations, and exercise caution if in the vicinity of any large gatherings, protests, or demonstrations.

 U.S. citizens in the Netherlands are reminded, in general, that if at any time you feel threatened or in danger, please call the Dutch authorities immediately by dialing 1-1-2 for emergency service response from Dutch police, rescue, and fire departments.

-Contact the embassy or consulate for up-to-date information on travel restrictions.
-You can also call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries.
-These numbers are available from 8:00 a.m. to 8:00 p.m.
-Eastern Time, Monday through Friday (except U.S. federal holidays).
-Follow us on Twitter and Facebook and download our free Smart Traveler iPhone App, to have travel information at your fingertips.
+- Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
+Eastern Standard Time, Monday through Friday (except U.S. federal holidays).

 - Follow us on Twitter and Facebook.

 The sending e-mail address is not monitored.
 To contact the Consulate General, please e-mail us at USCitizenServicesAMS@state.gov.